Stacks·10 min read·May 3, 2026

 It sees your whole project.
 Not just the file you have open.
 It reads your directory structure, finds relevant files on its own, and understands how things connect.
 Ask it to fix a bug and it will trace the issue across files without you pointing to each one.

 MCP connections.
+Claude Code supports Model Context Protocol, which lets it talk to external tools directly.
 Connect it to Notion, Postgres, GitHub, Slack.
-It reads and writes to external tools as part of your conversation.
+It reads and writes to those tools as part of your conversation.

 Claude Code comes bundled with Claude Pro ($20/month) or Claude Max ($100/month or $200/month).
 Pro gives you solid usage for individual work.
 Max removes most rate limits for heavy daily use.